stavco9/mend-devops-assignment/infra/live/mend-devops/azure/dev/README.md

 ## Terraform Execution Order

-The infrastructure must be deployed in the following specific order due to dependencies between components:
+The infrastructure must be deployed in the following specific order due to dependencies between components.
+The DNS module is global and only needs to be deployed once, while the networking and AKS modules need to be deployed for each region.

-### 1. DNS Module
+### 1. DNS Module (Global - Deploy Once)
 **Location:** `./dns/`
 **Purpose:** Sets up Azure DNS zone for the dev environment domain management.